A derived isometry theorem for constructible sheaves on $\mathbb{R}$: Applications

 \end{prop}

-Hence $\B^0(F) = \{[-1,1]^0,(-1,1)^0\}$, $\B^1(F) = \emptyset$, $\B^0(G)=\{\{0\}^0\}$, $\B^1(G)=\{\{0\}^1\}$.
-Because of the shift in grading, even in this simple example, there could be \emph{no} $\varepsilon$-matching between the graded barcodes if one was working in the ordinary graded category as opposed as working in the derived category as we do.
-Hence this will not agree both with Kashiwara-Schapira (naturally derived) convolution distance and the natural intuition.

-However, using our derived notion of interleavings and matching distance we get the expected answer and in fact prove that in this case the bound given by the $\infty$-norm between the function is optimal.
+Hence, $F$ and $G$ are central sheaves and $\B(F) = \{[-1,1]^0,(-1,1)^0\}$, $\B(G)=\{\{0\}^0, \{0\}^1\}$.
+Even in this simple example, there could be \emph{no} $\varepsilon$-matching between the graded-barcodes if one was working in the ordinary graded category of sheaves.
+Indeed, $d_C(\kk_{\{0\}}[-1], 0)= + \infty$.
+However, using our derived notion of interleavings and matching distance we get the expected answer and in fact prove that in this case the bound given by the $L_\infty$-norm between the function is optimal.